 In the cloud era, attacks come from four primary vectors: users and their devices, compromised data, web and email.
 But attacks and risks have grown dramatically more sophisticated and destructive in recent years.
 As a result, solutions and the capabilities required have had to advance and evolve as well.
-Join this session with Brian Kenyon for an inspiring look at Symantec’s journey and approach to both risk and security, and find out what our industry can and must become to get ahead of the attacks of tomorrow.
+Join this session for an inspiring look at Symantec’s journey and approach to both risk and security, and find out what our industry can and must become to get ahead of the attacks of tomorrow.

 Defining cyber security success is challenging across all organizations.
 But explaining it to non-IT agency leadership is often the bigger hurdle – especially as they increasingly experience cyber investment fatigue.
 So how can we define cyber security success, while saving money, and still balancing the functional mission requirements of the agency?
 This limited attendance, off-the-record executive session for senior agency and industry executives will focus on:

 - Effective development of smart cyber investment strategies in a time of cyber investment fatigue

 - Ways to define organizational ROI to top leadership